 Some of the work required to electrify the railway can be disruptive to local residents and businesses.

-We will have been holding information events at various locations thoughout September and into October along the route, giving our neighbours the opportunity to meet our project team and to find out about the next phase of work.
+We held information events at various locations throughout 2017 along the route, giving our neighbours the opportunity to meet our project team and to find out about the next phase of work.

 To keep the railway moving, we try to cause the least disruption to train services.
 And for safety reasons, we do most of the improvement work over night, or during carefully planned closures of the railway.
 Plus, we want to minimise the impact our work has on our neighbours.
 If we’re planning work close to your property we will write to you to let you know.